BrynStewart/BioRT-HBV_W9_20162017/README.md

 # BioRT-HBV_W9_20162017

-Base case input and output files for HBV-light and BioRT models used in Stewart et al., (in rev.).
+Input and output files for HBV-light and BioRT models used in Stewart et al., (in rev.).

-HBV_Files directory includes "Data" and "Results" directories for simulation of hydrology in HBV-light.
-BioRT_Files directory includes "input" and "output" directories for simulation of biogeochemical reactions and transport processes in BioRT.
+HBVFiles directory includes "Data" and "Results" directories for simulation of hydrology in HBV-light.
+Parameter sets and results for seven simulations provided.
+BioRTFiles directory includes "input" and "output" directories for simulation of biogeochemical reactions and transport processes in BioRT (example HBV files needed for BioRT simulation provided for "MC27" simulation).

 Hydrometeorology, aqueous chemistry, and snow data from Sleepers River are available in the following references: